getify/You-Dont-Know-JS/getting-started/ch3.md

 ## Iteration

+Since programs are essentially built to process data (and make decisions on that data), the patterns used to step through the data has a big impact on the program's readability.

-The iterator pattern has been around for decades, and suggests a standardized approach to consuming data from a source one *chunk* at a time.
+The iterator pattern has been around for decades, and suggests a "standardized" approach to consuming data from a source one *chunk* at a time.
 The idea is that it's more common and helpful iterate the data source -- to progressively handle the collection of data by processing the first part, then the next, and so on, rather than handling the entire set all at once.

 Imagine a data structure that represents a relational database `SELECT` query, which typically organizes the results as rows.
 If this query had only one or a couple of rows, you could handle the entire result set at once, and assign each row to a local variable, and perform whatever operations on that data that were appropriate.